seng637-master/seng637-a5/seng637-a5.md

 -  RDC-11 (an EXCEL worksheet and macro).
 ## 3.3 SYSTEM UNDER TEST

-The system to be tested for this part is a hypothetical system and its failure data is attached([failure-dataset-a5.zip](./failure-dataset-a5.zip)).
-You may need to change the dataset format.
+The system to be tested for this part is a hypothetical system and its failure data is attached ([failure-data-set2.zip](./failure-data-set2.zip)).
+There will be a few test data files and the students should select one of them.

 ## 3.4 FAMILIARIZATION